Civil Unrest/Looting Registration Guidance Documents Q&A

 If the option of temporary warehouse storage is allowed by state and local law, DEA recommends you contact your local DEA Field Office regarding further logistics of utilizing a warehouse to store controlled substances on a temporary basis.
 EO-DEA161, June 7, 2020

 Question: My pharmacy was looted during the riots and controlled substances and/or scheduled listed chemical products (SLCPs) were stolen or destroyed.
 How long do I have to report a theft or loss to DEA?

-Controlled Substances: 21 CFR 1301.76(b) requires that a registrant notify their DEA Division Office, in writing, within one business day of discovery of such theft or loss of controlled substances.
+Answer: Controlled Substances: 21 CFR 1301.76(b) requires that a registrant notify their DEA Division Office, in writing, within one business day of discovery of such theft or loss of controlled substances.
 A registrant can meet the "in writing" requirement by sending an email to the below listed DEA point of contact for your state.
-The registrant must also complete and submit a DEA Form 106 either online or by sending the form to the local DEA Field Office.
+The registrant must also complete and submit a DEA Form 106 online.
 Registrants are encouraged to perform an accounting to determine the quantities of controlled substances lost or stolen and make the necessary report on a DEA Form 106 as soon as practicable.